Hong Kong bans entry of visitors from China virus province

 Beijing also postponed the reopening of the city’s schools and universities after the Lunar New Year holiday, state radio reported.
 Hong Kong had already delayed the reopening of schools to Feb.
 17.

-China has called for transparency in managing the crisis, after a cover-up of the spread of the SARS virus eroded public trust, but officials in Wuhan have been criticized for their handling of the current outbreak.
+China has called for transparency in managing the crisis, after public trust was eroded by a cover-up of the spread of SARS, a coronavirus that originated in China and killed nearly 800 people globally in 2002 and 2003.

+But officials in Wuhan have been criticized for their handling of the current outbreak.

 “People in my hometown all suspect the real infected patients number given by authorities,” said Violet Li, who lives in the Wuhan district where the seafood market is located.

-Illustrating the extend of disruption to life in China, overall passenger travel declined by nearly 29% on Saturday, the first day of the Lunar New Year, from a year earlier, with air passengers down nearly 42%, a transportation ministry official said.
+Illustrating the extent of disruption to life in China, overall passenger travel declined by nearly 29% on Saturday, the first day of the Lunar New Year, from a year earlier, with air passengers down nearly 42%, a transportation ministry official said.

-Cruise operators including Royal Caribbean Cruises, and Costa Cruises said they had canceled a combined 12 cruises that had been scheduled to embark from Chinese ports before Feb.
-2.
+Many cinemas across China were closed and cruise ship operators canceled some sailings that had been due to leave Chinese ports.

-Hong Kong Disneyland and the city’s Ocean Park were closed on Sunday.
-Shanghai Disneyland, which expected 100,000 visitors daily through the holiday period, has already closed.
+In Hong Kong, Disneyland and Ocean Park were closed on Sunday.
+Shanghai Disneyland, which expected 100,000 visitors daily over the holiday, has already closed.

 Reporting by Yilei Sun, Samuel Shen, Huizhong Wu, Se Young Lee, Shivani Singh, Cheng Leng, Martin Pollard, Ben Blanchard; Writing by Tony Munroe, Toby Chopra and Giles Elgood; Editing by Michael Perry and Frances Kerry